Yoga and meditation have gone mainstream, and it seems psychedelics are on their way too. Now all we need is an authentic spirituality.

 When Timothy Leary said “Turn on, tune in, drop out” it helped many young people to see that the various values and actions of society did not need to be followed, that we could live in a different way, that we could inspire society to work in a different way.
 I feel confident that it didn’t mean we could become better and more efficient at exploiting the planet.

 This is not a new phenomenon.
 It has happened many times in the history of Christianity.
-Christ broadcasted a radical message in the midst of an extremely oppressive environment.
+Christ broadcasted a radical message in the midst of an extremely oppressive regime.
 And yet, much of early Christianity’s doctrine changed when it was appropriated by Rome.
 Even more recently it realigned with the conservative right as they used it to perpetuate their own neo-liberal agenda.

 What happened to Christianity has now spread to the radical spiritual movements of our time.
 It’s happening right in front of our nose and we can’t even see it.